Evidence of transverse polarization of $\Xi^0$ hyperon in $\psi(3686)\rightarrow\Xi^0\bar{\Xi}^0$

-The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
-This work is supported in part by the Fundamental Research Funds for the Central Universities under Contracts No. lzujbky-2025-ytA05, No. lzujbky-2025-it06, No. lzujbky-2024-jdzx06; Guangdong Provincial Key Laboratory of Advanced Particle Detection Technology No. 2024B1212010005; Guangdong Provincial Key Laboratory of Gamma-Gamma Collider and Its Comprehensiv Applications No. 2024KSYS001; National Key R\&D Program of China under Contracts Nos.
-2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
-12075107, 12247101, 11635010, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12361141819; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
-2021.0174, 2021.0299; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374
+The BESIII Collaboration thanks the staff of BEPCII~\cite{bepcweb} and the IHEP computing center for their strong support.
+This work is supported in part by National Key R\&D Program of China under Contracts No. 2023YFA1606000 and No. 2023YFA1606704; the Fundamental Research Funds for the Central Universities under Contracts No. lzujbky-2025-ytA05, No. lzujbky-2025-it06, and No. lzujbky-2024-jdzx06; National Natural Science Foundation of China under Contracts No. 12075107, No. 12247101, No. 11635010, No. 11935015, No. 11935016, No. 11935018, No. 12025502, No. 12035009, No. 12035013, No. 12061131003, No. 12192260, No. 12192261, No. 12192262, No. 12192263, No. 12192264, No. 12192265, No. 12221005, No. 12225509, No. 12235017, and No. 12361141819; the Natural Science Foundation of Gansu Province No. 22JR5RA389, No.25JRRA799; the ``111 Center'' under Grant No. B20063; Guangdong Provincial Key Laboratory of Advanced Particle Detection Technology No. 2024B1212010005; Guangdong Provincial Key Laboratory of Gamma-Gamma Collider and Its Comprehensive Applications No. 2024KSYS001; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts No. 2021.0174 and No. 2021.0299; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; and the U. S. Department of Energy under Contract No. DE-FG02-05ER41374.

 \begin{widetext}

 \end{widetext}